 Evaluate designs using finite element analysis, computational fluid dynamics, and tolerance stackup analysis.

-Vet existing and potential suppliers across many broad categories: hardware, software, logistics, test houses, and so on!
+Assist our supply chain team in supporting existing suppliers and vetting potential suppliers across many broad categories: hardware, software, logistics, test houses, and so on!

-Work closely with suppliers to address any manufacturability or quality issues and issue engineering change orders when needed.
+Work closely with our quality team and suppliers to address any manufacturability or quality issues and issue engineering change orders when needed.

 These responsibilities are just a starting place!
-We’re a small company, we don’t have rigid roles, and we have a lot to do – we can help you grow wherever your interests take you.
+We have a lot to do – we can help you grow wherever your interests take you.

 You will thrive in this role if you: